Holidays in Fiji

 A large part of Fiji’s charm is its people, a warm and welcoming bunch of people who are among the happiest on the planet.
 Thanks to their friendly nature, they’re always keen to share their culture with you, even if it’s a simple cry of “bula!” to welcome you when you first arrive.
 Fiji's food and drink are undoubtedly a major part of its culture, figuring as a central part of many of the country's celebrations.
 They’ll make sure you won’t go hungry with a traditional lovo feast, where the food is cooked in the earth.
 A pit is dug in the ground and filled with hot coals, before vegetables and meat are wrapped in leaves and placed on top to steam.
 No holiday to Fiji is complete without taking part in a kava ceremony, an ancient ritual used to strengthen connections with ancestors and remains fiercely engrained in Fijian culture today.
 It involves sharing a bowl of kava, a drink made from the roots of a pepper plant and unofficially the country’s national drink.

 If you want to feel like a modern-day Robinson Crusoe on your holiday, then there’s few places better than the emerald green archipelago of the Mamanucas.
-If you think its powder-soft beaches and kaleidoscope reefs are Hollywood material, then that’s because they are, as Monuriki was the star of 2001 blockbuster Cast Away, where Tom Hanks was the big screen’s Crusoe.
+If you think its powder-soft beaches and kaleidoscopic reefs are Hollywood material, then that’s because they are, as Monuriki Island was the star of 2001 blockbuster Cast Away, where Tom Hanks was the big screen’s Crusoe.
 Regular day trips mean you can easily reach its fine white sands and the swaying palms which front a forested interior – just don’t forget your volleyball!

 On the southern tip of Fiji’s biggest island, Viti Levu, Pacific Harbour is the country’s capital of adventure.
 Whizz over the thick tropical rainforest of the Wainadoi River Valley on a series of eight giant zip-lines, totalling almost 1.2 miles of fast-flying fun for both children and kids at heart!
 For water babies, hop on a raft and float down the Upper Navua River, which flows between dramatic volcanic walls swathed in lush jungle and cascading waterfalls.
 Nearby, the rapids of the Wainikoroiluva River (known locally as the Luva) offers a thrilling kayaking experience.
 If you fancy something even more memorable on your holiday, go diving with sharks in Beqa Lagoon, where you can glide alongside bull and tiger sharks.
 It’s a once-in-a-lifetime experience!